chwilk/python-toys/README.md

 # python-toys

-A collection of things I wrote to teach myself Python better
+A collection of things I wrote to improve my Python

+Default branch is trunk